 All 9th – 12th grade students enrolled in the 2016 – 2017 school year are eligible, and can compete individually or in teams.

-New to Y.E.S.
-2.0 this year are two contest divisions: one each for 9th- and 10th-grade students and for 11th- and 12th-grade students.
-Teams from across the state will compete for a chance to win cash prizes and awards for Best Business Plan.
+Teams from across the state will compete for a chance to win cash prizes and awards for Best Business Plan in two divisions: 9th – 10th grade and 11th – 12th grade students.

-There is no cost to compete, and Y.E.S.
-2.0 is completely online.
-Competitors can be based from the classroom, clubs, or organizations (DECA, 4-H, FCCLA, FBLA, Skills USA, Boys and Girls Clubs, etc.).
-All teams are required to have a sponsor – either a teacher or AEAF-approved mentor from their area.
+There is no cost to enter.
+Teams can be from the classroom or from non-school-based clubs, or organizations (DECA, 4-H, FCCLA, FBLA, Skills USA, Boys and Girls Clubs, etc.).
+All teams must be sponsored by a teacher or another adult pre-approved by AEAF (see Competition Rules, #4).

 Students are not required to have actual businesses to compete.
 The challenge is for them to come up with a business idea that identifies a customer “pain” in the marketplace, and a new or better product or service that they believe would solve the problem and make money.
 They then put that idea to test as they tackle real-world research and validation needed to answer questions in the business plan.

 Win or lose, all competitors discover new perspectives on entrepreneurship that will serve them well into the future – whether they go to college, go to work for someone else, or start their own businesses and create jobs for others.